How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 -

-Configure the File Access Settings to control who can view the image previews:
+Configure File Access Settings to control who can open the image files from their Google Drive links.

 - Only me - only you can view the images (default)